 Charles Fluharty is the founder, President and CEO of the Rural Policy Research Institute (RUPRI), the only U.S. national policy institute solely dedicated to assessing the rural impacts of public policies.
 Since RUPRI’s founding in 1990, more than 300 scholars representing 16 different disciplines in 100 universities, all U.S. states and 30 other nations have participated in RUPRI projects, which address the full range of policy and program dynamics affecting rural people and places.
 Collaborations with the Organisation for Economic Co-operation and Development (OECD), the European Union, the German Marshall Fund, the Inter-American Institute for Cooperation on Agriculture, the International Comparative Rural Policy Studies Committee, and other international organizations have framed RUPRI's comparative rural policy foci.

-A clinical professor in the University of Iowa College of Public Health and a graduate of Yale Divinity School, he was also a German Marshall Fund Transatlantic Fellow from 2007 to 2011.
+Chuck served as a clinical professor in the University of Iowa College of Public Health and was a graduate of Yale Divinity School.
+He was also a German Marshall Fund Transatlantic Fellow from 2007 to 2011.
 Chuck is the author of numerous policy studies and journal articles, has presented dozens of Congressional testimonies and briefings, and is also a frequent speaker before national and international audiences, having delivered major public policy speeches in more than a dozen nations.
-He has also provided senior policy consultation to most federal departments, state and local governments, associations of government, planning and development organizations, and many foundations.
+He has provided senior policy consultation to most federal departments, state and local governments, associations of government, planning and development organizations, and many foundations.